Palmetto Dunes Cares – Giving back while building a sense of community

 Palmetto Dunes Cares is funded by donations and events such as the annual Turtle Trot 5k and Turtle Talks.

-The Turtle Trot 5k is a family-friendly fun run series held in Palmetto Dunes in June, July and August on Wednesday mornings.
+The Turtle Trot 5k is a family-friendly fun run series held on the beach in Palmetto Dunes in June, July and August on Wednesday mornings and on Thanksgiving morning.
 Please contact us if you’re interested in helping out.
 What a great opportunity to meet and interact with your neighbors, our staff, and guests of our community!
 You can also participate in the race!
 The 3.1-mile course may be run (or walked) by any who live, work, invest, or play here!

-The course alternates weekly; the beach course is used on weeks with a low tide and the road course is used on high tide weeks.
-Both routes feature some of the best Palmetto Dunes has to offer by leading participants over sand, under canopies of trees and along pristine lagoons and lakes.
+This family‐friendly run/walk is held each week on the beach.
 Registration is online only and is $25 prior to race day and $35 day of the race.
 Registration includes a t-shirt.
 Kids under 12 run for free and can purchase at t-shirt for $10.
 All races begin at 8am.

 Turtle Talk – The talk will educate participants on what they can do to help preserve Hilton Head Island’s hatching sea turtles and learn what is happening on our nesting beach.
 The program, designed for both visitors and residents, is fun and educational and appropriate for all ages.
 Cost to attend is $20 per person, pre-registration required, capacity is limited, and all children under the age of 12 need adult supervision.
-The Turtle Talks will be held from 8-9pm on the beach, and adhere to COVID-19 Safety Guidelines.
+The Turtle Talks will be held June-August on Wednesday nights on the beach.
 Online registration is required and this event sells out every week!

 Volunteers are needed to help us achieve our philanthropic goals.
 You may want to only work a few events or serve on a committee or board.
 This is a good opportunity to meet your neighbors, give back to our greater Hilton Head community, and share your talents.
 Contact us if you’re interested.